 Speaker / PAC / Amplifier defect.

-DTC E????? - ANC Divergence Count Threshold Failure
+DTC F00094 - ANC Divergence Count Threshold Failure

 Set when the EOR exception count exceeds the configured threshold.
 When active during the ignition cycle; the ANC feature will remain muted for the duration of the ignition cycle.
 Further analysis of the failure can be obtained by reading the ANC Exception Diagnostics Status DID.